 1 The AMF shall send a GET request to the NSSF.

-If the AMF wants to retrieve the slice selection information, one or more of the following parameters shall be included as query parameters: Requested NSSAI and Subscribed S-NSSAI(s) with the indication if marked as default S-NSSAI and the associated subscribed NSSRG information and optionally UE support of subscription-based restrictions to simultaneous registration of network slice feature Indication, UDM indication to provide all subscribed S-NSSAIs for UEs not indicating support of subscription-based restrictions to simultaneous registration of network slices feature included in the slice-info-request-for-registration, PLMN ID of the SUPI, TAI, NF type of the NF service consumer, Requester ID, Indication of the support of NSAG by the UE.
+If the AMF wants to retrieve the slice selection information, one or more of the following parameters shall be included in the slice-info-request-for-registration query parameter:

+- Requested NSSAI and Subscribed S-NSSAI(s) with the indication if marked as default S-NSSAI and the associated subscribed NSSRG information;

+- optionally UE support of subscription-based restrictions to simultaneous registration of network slice feature Indication;

+- UDM indication to provide all subscribed S-NSSAIs for UEs not indicating support of subscription-based restrictions to simultaneous registration of network slices feature;

+- Indication of the support of NSAG by the UE.

-If the AMF wants to retrieve the slice mapping information, the following parameters shall be included as query parameters: sNssaiForMapping IE and requestMapping IE included in the slice-info-request-for-registration, PLMN ID of the SUPI, TAI, NF type of the NF service consumer and Requester ID.
+If the AMF wants to retrieve the slice mapping information, the following parameters shall be included in the slice-info-request-for-registration query parameter:

+- sNssaiForMapping IE and;

+- requestMapping IE.

+In both scenarios, the AMF shall also include the following parameters in the message:

+- PLMN ID of the SUPI in roaming scenarios;

+- TAI;

+- NF type of the NF service consumer and;

+- Requester ID.

-2a On success, "200 OK" shall be returned when the NSSF is able to find authorized network slice information for the requested network slice selection information, the response body shall include a payload body containing at least the Allowed NSSAI, target AMF Set or the list of candidate AMF(s); the payload body may additionally contain a target AMF Service Set and Target NSSAI.
+2a On success, "200 OK" shall be returned when the NSSF is able to find authorized network slice information for the requested network slice selection information, the response body shall include a payload body containing at least the following parameters:

+- Allowed NSSAI and;

+- target AMF Set or the list of candidate AMF(s).

+The payload body may additionally contain the following parameters:

+- a target AMF Service Set;

+- Target NSSAI.

+"200 OK" shall also be returned when the NSSF is able to find the requested slicing mapping information, the response body shall include a payload body containing the mapping of S-NSSAI(s) of the VPLMN to corresponding HPLMN S-NSSAI(s) included in the allowedNssaiList IE.

 NSSFs of a PLMN that implement AMF reallocation via RAN by supporting the NGAP REROUTE NAS REQUEST procedure (see clause 8.6.5 of 3GPP TS 38.413 [21]) should return the target AMF set ID in its response.
 The NSSF may query the NRF to discover target AMF Set if this information is not known by other means (e.g. if not provided by AMF during Nnssf_NSSAIAvailability_Update service operation).

 If subscribed NSSRG list is provided, the NSSF shall provide the compatible S-NSSAIs in the Allowed NSSAI as defined in clause 5.15.12 of 3GPP TS 23.501 [2] and compatible S-NSSAIs in the Target NSSAI (if provided).

-"200 OK" shall also be returned when the NSSF is able to find the requested slicing mapping information, the response body shall include a payload body containing the mapping of S-NSSAI(s) of the VPLMN to corresponding HPLMN S-NSSAI(s) included in the allowedNssaiList IE. If the request indicated that UE does not support subscription-based restrictions to simultaneous registration of network slice feature, and UDM has requested to provide all subscribed S-NSSAIs for such UEs, Configured NSSAI, if included, shall be provided ignoring the NSSRG restrictions.
+If the request indicated that UE does not support subscription-based restrictions to simultaneous registration of network slice feature, and UDM has requested to provide all subscribed S-NSSAIs for such UEs, Configured NSSAI, if included, shall be provided ignoring the NSSRG restrictions.

 If the AMF has indicated the support of NSAG by the UE, the NSSF shall include the "nsagInfoList" attribute with NSAG information if available.

 2b If no slice instances can be found for the requested slice selection information or the requested slice mapping information, then the NSSF shall return a 403 Forbidden response with the "ProblemDetails" IE containing the Application Error "SNSSAI_NOT_SUPPORTED" (cf. Table 6.1.7.3-1).